mateuszniechwiej/Ms-1-LP/README.md

 * [material.io](material.io) - Facebook SVG used in my wireframe comes from material.io

-* [zamar.com](https://www.zamzar.com/convert/mp4-to-webm/) - to convert mp4 to webm as fallback video file.
+* [zamar.com](https://www.zamzar.com/convert/mp4-to-webm/) - to convert mp4 to webm as the fallback video file.

 * [techsini](https://techsini.com/) - To generate website mock-up for README file.

 # Testing
-### This project is a static website using html ,css and bootstrap framework.
+### This project is a static website using HTML, CSS and bootstrap framework.
 ### The test is covering:
-1. Testing website responsives on devices from 280px width- elements should not overlap each other :white_check_mark:
+1. Testing website responsiveness on devices from 280px width- elements should not overlap each other :white_check_mark:
 2. Css/Html validation :white_check_mark:
 3. Website performance and best practice :white_check_mark:
-4. Visiual aspects of the website: fonts and colour contrast,. :white_check_mark:
+4. Visual aspects of the website: fonts and colour contrast. :white_check_mark:
-5. Functionality -all links on each page working ,contact form and layout :white_check_mark:
+5. Functionality -all links on each page working, Contact Form and layout :white_check_mark:
 6. User stories test :white_check_mark: